peteroupc/encoding/docs/PeterO.Text.Encodings.md

     <b>Parameters:</b>

  * <i>name</i>: A string that names a given character encoding.
 Can be null.
-Any leading and trailing whitespace is removed and the name converted to lowercase before resolving the encoding's name.
+Any leading and trailing whitespace (U + 0009, U + 000c, U + 000D, U + 000A, U + 0010) is removed before resolving the encoding's name, and encoding names are matched using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.)
 The Encoding Standard supports only the following encodings (and defines aliases for most of them).

   *  `UTF-8`  - UTF-8 (8-bit encoding of the universal coded character set, the encoding recommended by the Encoding Standard for new data formats)